PanosKousidis/AOC/README.md

-# AOC2017
+# Advent of Code

-Solutions for Advent Of Code 2017 puzzles in C#
+Solutions for Advent Of Code puzzles in C#

+Adding 2017 as they come out and will gradually add past year's puzzles